Applicants l Providers l Parents l Child Care Home

 Ramsey County prefers that you have previous experience working directly with children.
 At this time, previous training is not required, however it is preferred.
-First year requirements, some of which must be taken prior to caring for children, include hours of training in specific topic areas (Infant / Child CPR & Child-Related First Aid, Reducing the Risk of Sudden Infant Death Syndrome (SIDS), and Shaken Baby Syndrome training, and at least 2 hours in topics of Child Development) and 8 hours annually thereafter.
+Prior to licensure, an applicant must complete training in Child Growth and Development/Behavior Guidance (4 hours), Supervising for Safety (6 hours), CPR, First Aid, Reducing the Risk of Sudden Unexpected Infant Death (SUID), Abusive Head Trauma (AHT), and Child Passenger Restraint (if provider will be transporting children).
 See the Training Section (Minnesota Statutes 245A.50) for further information.

 2. What are the benefits to becoming licensed?

 Licensed providers receive many supports and resources not available to unlicensed providers.
 Among these are increased training options, networking options, mentoring, participation in the Federal Food Program, and others.
 In addition, having a license promotes a certain level of professionalism to the community.
 It also allows a person to own and operate his / her own business and work out of the home.

 3. What do you need to do to be licensed?